 Keeping Amsterdam’s startup ecosystem strong

-The coronavirus (COVID-19) outbreak is affecting almost all aspects of life and work in the Netherlands and beyond.
-Fortunately, support is available to members of the startup ecosystem during this challenging time, offering relief for companies, entrepreneurs and the self-employed.
+The coronavirus (COVID-19) outbreak has affected almost all aspects of life and work in the Netherlands and beyond.
+Fortunately, some support is still available to members of the startup ecosystem during this challenging time, offering continued relief for companies, entrepreneurs and the self-employed.

 As a result of the impact of the pandemic on Dutch businesses, the government created a support package for self-employed people, SME entrepreneurs and large companies.
-It includes compensation for those working in the hospitality, travel and event sectors, assistance with paying employee salaries and the extension of business loan programmes, among other things.
+It included compensation for those working in the hospitality, travel and event sectors, assistance with paying employee salaries and the extension of business loan programmes, among other things.
 The government regularly announces updates and extensions to the existing measures.
 The latest information can be found here.

 Stay safe and informed

-The website of the National Institute for Public Health and the Environment (RIVM) provides advice on preventing the virus, information on the safety measures in place and the latest medical information.
-Additionally, I amsterdam is offering updates and the City of Amsterdam website has relevant info in English for businesses and freelancers.
+The website of the National Institute for Public Health and the Environment (RIVM) provides information on the safety measures in place and the latest medical information.
+Additionally, the City of Amsterdam website has relevant info in English for businesses and freelancers.

-StartupAmsterdam is still hard at work as well.
-For questions or assistance, members of the startup ecosystem are encouraged to reach out by phone or email.
-As the days and weeks go by, StartupAmsterdam will also share relevant information through its website.
+For questions or assistance, members of the startup ecosystem are encouraged to reach out to StartupAmsterdam by phone or email.